Skip to main content

 In The People of the Cave, Tawfiq al-Hakim transforms an ancient religious story into a profound modern drama about the limits of human existence.
 When three men awaken after centuries of sleep, they find themselves strangers in a world that has moved far beyond them.
 Their struggle to reconcile faith, identity, and belonging becomes a timeless meditation on humanity’s futile resistance to time itself.

-Celebrated as the first truly “artistic” Arabic play inspired by a religious narrative, The People of the Cave marked a turning point in modern Arabic literature, establishing drama as a vital literary form.
+Celebrated as the first truly "artistic" Arabic play inspired by a religious narrative, the work marked a turning point in modern Arabic literature, establishing drama as a vital literary form.
 As writer Bahaa Taher observed, it introduced an entire generation to the beauty of dramatic art through the written word.

 Philosophical yet deeply human, al-Hakim’s masterpiece invites readers to question what endures when everything else fades with time.